 - To make the base mix all the ingredients until dough forms.
 It should have the consistency of wet sand.

-- Mold the dough to the bottom and to the sides of the tin and bake for 10 min.
+- Mold the dough to the bottom and to the sides of the tin, spike the bottom with a fork and bake for 10 min.
 Do not turn the oven off.

 - While the dough is baking, prepare the sauce by melting the coconut oil and adding the rest of the ingredients.
 Mix until smooth.

 - Prepare the apples by cutting them into very thin half-moon slices (see photo).